mvestrand/cube-wars/Readme.md

 This is a *very* simple 2 player game made in C++ using OpenGL, GLM for math, and GLFW for a windowing and input system.
 It has no audio and the configuration of the game has to be typed into the main menu (with the game window focused *not* the console).

-where the players try to be the last one alive.
+The players try to be the last one alive.
 Each player can jump and drop bombs to destroy terrain.
 The terrain drops power-ups that make the player faster and give them more simultaneous bombs.

 This is a toy project I made when I was first learning OpenGL.
 It was made while I was an undergraduate at NMT, but was entirely independent and unrelated to any classes or course work that I had.